skills/test-with-actions/README.md

 1. Click **Merge pull request**.
 1. Delete the branch `ci` (optional).
 1. Wait about 20 seconds then refresh this page for the next step.

+_Note that once you turn on branch protection, Actions can no longer push directly to `main`.
+You may need open the finish on your own._

 </details>